 Part III tackles the instruction of individuals skills.
 This is quite detailed.
 It looks at player mechanics with lots of suggestions for ways to address common issues and bad habits.
-This section is also supported by a number of drill ideas.
+A number of drill ideas support this section.

 After the skills section, in a natural progression, comes two sections dealing with systems, strategies, and tactics.
 These feature a comprehensive look at both offensive and defensive systems of play and how to development them, as well as a considerable discussion of how to manage teams in preparation for and during matches.

 The book wraps up with a sixth section which goes over evaluations – both players and program.
-Kus, as with all the other parts of the book, gets quite detailed in terms of both what should be evaluated and how you can do it.
+Kus, as with all the other parts of the book, is full of detail in terms of both what to evaluate and how you can do it.

 The bottom line is Coaching Volleyball Successfully is a fantastic book.
 It does focus a great deal on high school volleyball, but there are a lot of references to collegiate, Juniors, and youth volleyball as well, and much of the material can be applied across the board.
 If I were offering suggestions as to what a new or developing coach should read, this one would be right on the top of that list.